georgeselkhoury/movies/README.md

 You can find a website application consuming the APIs on: http://movies-by-locations.herokuapp.com/

+The website supports a movie search and instant results updates on the map for the locations that match the search criteria.

 Have fun using the website and try the following:

 * Find all the movies that's been filmed at Alcatraz?
 * Find where the Godzilla went in SF?
+* Find where the Steve Jobs movie have been filmed in SF?

 ## Code Review Instructions